magicmonkey/lifxjs/Protocol.md

 The network protocol uses UDP and TCP in various places, but there seems to be a common packet format used inside both layers.

- * Byte  0:        The first byte is the packet length
+ * Byte  0:        The first byte is the packet length.
- * Bytes 1 - 2:    The next 2 bytes This starts with the length of the packet, and then (I think) has the type of packet.
+ * Bytes 1 - 2:    The next 2 bytes are always zero; they could be the packet length for longer packets (ie >255 bytes).
- * Byte  3:        Appears to indicate direction of data; 0x34 = app to bulb, 0x54 = bulb to app
+ * Byte  3:        Appears to indicate direction of data; 0x14 = app to one bulb, 0x34 = app to all bulbs, 0x54 = bulb to app
  * Bytes 4 - 7:    These always seem to be zero (could be padding on the previous or subsequent fields)
- * Bytes 8 - 15:   These look like an address of some kind (maybe the destination address?).
-It is sometimes all zeroes, which could be a kind of "broadcast" or something like that?
+ * Bytes 8 - 15:   The address of the target bulb (if byte 3 is 0x14), or all
+                   zeroes if the target is all bulbs (ie byte 3 is 0x34).
- * Bytes 16 - 23:  These look like an address of some kind (maybe the source address?).
+ * Bytes 16 - 23:  These look like the address of the gateway bulb, ie the one which is talking to the wifi network and the iPhone app.
  * Bytes 24 - 31:  Always zeroes.
  * Byte  32:       Seem to be the packet type.
  * Bytes 33 - end: Depends on the packet type.